Jeremy Martin

 | Toronto

 Jeremy Martin is a class action defence lawyer with a specialty in product liability and mass tort cases.
-A dedicated and creative litigation strategist, Jeremy is often retained to advise on complex or sensitive files.
+Jeremy is often retained by clients and other lawyers to advise on unconventional, complex or sensitive files.
 In each case, Jeremy encourages his clients to think outside the framework of litigation, choosing and winning battles before they are fought.
 As part of his practice, Jeremy has spearheaded numerous domestic and international product recalls, crisis management situations and ADR frameworks.
-He has acted on cases involving product liability, drug and medical device regulation, mass torts, institutional abuse, shareholder actions, employment law, consumer protection claims, and more.
+He currently shares his expertise with the next generation of litigators as an adjunct professor of civil procedure at Osgoode Hall Law School.

 Representative work includes:

-• Pioneering groundbreaking new trauma-informed resolution methods in several institutional abuse and residential schools class actions
+• Pioneering trauma-informed resolution methods in institutional abuse class actions

-• Deploying creative tactics to achieve a resolution to a national criminal rate of interest class action prior to the claim being formally issued
+• Deploying creative tactics to resolve class actions prior to service of the claim

 • Winning a two-week trial preserving the balance of power in Canada’s Parliament by defeating allegations of corrupt practices under the Canada Elections Act, S.C.
 2000, c.
 9

-Recognized by Best Lawyers as one of the leading class action defence counsel in Canada, Jeremy was recently elected Chair of the Class Actions section of the Ontario Bar Association.
-He is a six-time co-author of Ontario’s leading textbook on civil procedure, a frequent speaker at class action conferences across the country, and a guest lecturer in civil procedure and class actions law at the University of Windsor, Western University, and Osgoode Hall.
+Variously recognized by Best Lawyers, Lexpert and Lexology Who’s Who as one of the leading product liability, product regulation and class action defence counsel in Canada, Jeremy recently served as Chair of the Class Actions section of the Ontario Bar Association.
+He is a six-time co-author of Ontario’s leading textbook on civil procedure and a frequent speaker at class action conferences across North America.

 • Ontario Bar Association, Heather McArthur Memorial Award for exceptional achievements in the development of the law